Raspirus/docs/docs/en/guides.md

 ### Scanning Compressed Files

+!!! note

+    This option is not yet available for the Raspberry Pi. see why in the [FAQ section](https://raspirus.github.io/docs/faq)

 While Raspirus defaults to scanning folders, you can alter this behavior via the settings page.
 By toggling a switch, you can scan individual files, including compressed ones.
 It's important to note that only one file can be scanned at a time.

 ### Navigating Logs and Configurations